Welcome Back to St. Joseph’s

 Can my child have a school lunch?
 School dinners will be available and the new menus are available to choose from on the school website.
-We will be providing hot meals in September again, although it will be a reduced menu in the first instance as the children will eat in the school hall in their Bubbles and we will need to be able to serve the children in three separate sittings, therefore the food needs to be quick and easy to eat.
+Children will eat in the school hall in their Bubbles.

 Does my child have to wear uniform?
 Yes, full school uniform should be worn.
 On a timetabled PE day, pupils should wear their PE kit.
 If it is a colder day then pupils should wear their outdoor PE kit with their indoor kit underneath.
 Outdoor kit is available at Lollipops or alternatively is a plain navy blue jogging suit.

 What do I need to send my child in with each day?
 Only lunch (if you are providing a packed lunch).
 School will provide a drink bottle.
-If the weather continues to be warm, apply sun cream before school and provide a hat.
 Children DO NOT need: a school bag.
 School will provide children with what they need beyond this.

 Mental Health & Wellbeing Support